chromalock/TI-32/README.md

 ## Known Issues

-- Images don't tranfer: if you get this problem, one cause is the esp32 not having enough memory to store the picture.
+- Images don't tranfer: if you get this problem, one cause is the esp32 not having enough memory to store the picture or the picture is too large.

 ## Video
 [![YouTube](http://i.ytimg.com/vi/Bicjxl4EcJg/hqdefault.jpg)](https://www.youtube.com/watch?v=Bicjxl4EcJg)